 Figure 4.3.1 True Force Weight Rack.
 This image shows the existing model for the weight rack that our mobile app will connect with.

 Figure 4.3.2 System Block Diagram.
 This image shows the connection between the external systems in our project.
-The red parts indicate future development

 4.3.2 Detailed Design and Visual(s)